aws-deepracer-community/deepracer-custom-tracks/README.md

 * `make copy-src TARGET=<your_robomaker_path>` - this will copy the files into the *source* of Robomaker, i.e from `build/` to `$TARGET/bundle`.
 * `make copy-install TARGET=<your_robomaker_path>` - this will copy the files into the *built* bundle in Robomaker, i.e from `build/` to `$TARGET/install/deepracer_simulation_environment/share/deepracer_simulation_environment/`.

+## Contributing

+The repository is open for contributors' tracks.
+See [CONTRIBUTING](CONTRIBUTING.md) for details.